-Vegan for the environment
+Vegan for the environment.

 Animal agriculture causes pollution

 The Manawatu river is one of the most polluted in the world.
 Most of the Waikato’s rivers and streams are unsafe to swim in, with approximately 90% of pollution being caused by rural runoff from dairy farms and other pasture.
 National Minister Nick Smith considers water pollution to be an environmental issue second only to climate change in importance.

-Habitat destruction is a leading cause of extinction, especially in a recognised “biodiversity hotspot” like New Zealand.
+Habitat destruction is the leading cause of extinction especially in a recognised “biodiversity hotspot” like New Zealand.
 Thanks to our insatiable demand for animal flesh, the once diverse lowland forest that covered the Hauraki Plains, the Horowhenua and other places, have become a sea of pasture, dotted with livestock, as far as the eye can see.